-Since 2009 the Prague Quadrennial has been organizing wide variety of international projects and activities in time between the main quadrennial events.
-The year round program includes performances, exhibitions, symposia, workshops, residencies and many educational events to serve as an international platform for exploring the practice, theory and education of contemporary performance design/scenography as an expanded field.
-In past 4 years PQ projects brought together as many as 8 000 theatre professionals and students, and more than 220 000 visitors from all over the world.
+The Prague Quadrennial has been organizing wide variety of international projects and activities in time between the main quadrennial events - performances, exhibitions, symposia, workshops, residencies and many educational events to serve as an international platform for exploring the practice, theory and education of contemporary performance design/scenography as an expanded field.

 Prague Quadrennial 2015 took place June 18 - 28, 2015 in over 60 indoor and outdoor places and venues in the center of Prague.
 It included over 600 live events and over 150 expositions during the course of 11 days and presented scenography, costume, sound, lighting and costume design work from 78 countries.
 Prague Quadrennial had 180 000 visits and over 6000 accredited professionals.
 Over 1300 students from all over the world took part in workshops and performances by students.